 Best place to find information and services that your council provides...

-Premises (not churches) that wish to be used as venues for marriage and civil partnerships ceremonies must hold a licence under the Marriages Act 1994 and the Civil Partnership Act 2004.
-You as the the proprietor or trustee must meet the requirements set out in the Registrar General's Guidance.
+Premises (not churches) that are wished to be used as venues for marriage and civil partnership ceremonies must hold a licence under the Marriages Act 1994 and the Civil Partnership Act 2004.
+You as the proprietor or trustee must meet the requirements set out in the Registrar General's guidance.